Post-14 Research and Innovation

 Summary of activities

-Directed by Professors Ann Hodgson and Ken Spours from the Institute of Education, University of London, this project was organized primarily through six one-day regional seminars, each hosted by an HMC school.
+Directed by Professors Ann Hodgson and Ken Spours from the Post-14 Centre, this project was organized primarily through six one-day regional seminars, each hosted by an HMC school.
 At each event, headteachers and curriculum managers were given the opportunity to:

 - reflect on their own institutional approaches and plans;